Kendrick Bourne Player Prop Bets for NFL Week 12 | New England vs. Tennessee 11/28/2021

 Matchup vs. Tennessee

-- Bourne's 85 receiving yards in his only career matchup against the Titans are 45.5 more than his over/under for Sunday's game.
+- In his one matchup against the Titans, Bourne's 85 receiving yards total is 45.5 more than his over/under for Sunday's game (39.5).

-- Bourne did not have a touchdown catch in that outing against the Titans.
+- Bourne did not have a touchdown catch in that contest against the Titans.

-- This week Bourne will face the NFL's 25th-ranked pass defense (270.7 yards allowed per game).
+- The Titans are conceding 270.7 passing yards per game this year, the NFL's 25th-ranked pass defense.

-- The Titans have given up 18 touchdowns through the air (1.6 per game).
-They are 19th in the league in that category.
+- With 18 passing TDs conceded this season, the Titans defense is ranked 19th in the league.

 Recent Performances

-- In last week's game against the Falcons, Bourne was targeted four times and recorded four catches for 42 yards.
+- In last week's game against the Falcons, Bourne was targeted four times and racked up four catches for 42 yards.

-- Bourne has caught 11 passes on 12 targets for 174 yards and one touchdown, averaging 58.0 yards in his last three games.
+- Bourne has put up 174 yards in his last three games (58.0 per game) with one touchdown, hauling in 11 passes on 12 targets.

 Bourne's New England Teammates